 If gas movement was through pure two-phase flow, it wouldn’t be expected that strain at gas entry would be observed instantaneously.
 The flushing of porewater away from the injection interval would also result in the raising of porewater pressure at the monitoring borehole and further deformation as the movement of water would result in a raising of porewater pressure and increased swelling.
 Two-phase flow also results in the desaturation of the rock as water is flushed from the pore space.
 Testing within the laboratory noted no measurable desaturation and that is expected in the field test as all observations are consistent between the laboratory and field scales.

-Considering all observations of the field test and comparing with the more constrained laboratory test, Event 1 has been interpreted as the formation of dilatant pathways and the development of stable pathway growth at a rate related to the gas injection rate.
+Considering all observations of the field test and comparing with the more constrained laboratory test (Cuss, 2024), Event 1 has been interpreted as the formation of dilatant pathways and the development of stable pathway growth at a rate related to the gas injection rate.
 The pressure at which the dilatant pathways formed was controlled by the local stress field, while the direction of propagation was controlled by the anisotropic nature of the OPA.
 Pathways have formed following bedding in a downdip direction showing that gas movement is controlled by a combination of stress and material anisotropy.

 4.3 Interpretation of Event 2

-The signature of Event 2 was different from that seen in Event 1, most notably the time that changes occurred.
-Increasing the flow rate into the injection interval resulted in an increase in gas pressure and a secondary peak at 3723 kPa, this was 489 kPa lower than the first gas peak pressure, close to the modelled value of minimum principal stress of 3800 kPa.
+The signature of Event 2 was different from that seen in Event 1, most notably the time that changes occurred and the magnitude of the gas pressure.
+Increasing the flow rate into the injection interval resulted in an increase in gas pressure and a secondary peak at 3720 kPa, this was 489 kPa lower than the first gas peak pressure, close to the estimated value of minimum principal stress of 3800 kPa.
 The lowering of the gas peak pressure could suggest a re-activation of a feature created in Event 1.
 As an example, creation of a fracture in shear occurs at a higher stress than the reactivation of sliding.
 In this example the first event of breaking virgin rocks takes more energy than it does to slide along an already broken rock.
 However, repeat gas testing does not always see this behaviour.
 In the Lasgit field test in Sweden (Cuss et al., 2026), repeat gas injection testing into a compacted bentonite system occurred at successively higher gas pressures.
 This may be attributed to continued developing stresses within the bentonite, but once stress levelled, this increasing gas pressure was still seen.
 Gas movement at Lasgit was attributed to the formation of dilatant gas pathways as gas was observed to move to individual sensors and could have only done so through localised flow pathways.
 No weakening of the bentonite was seen by successive gas flow events.
+It should be noted that bentonite may behave differently from OPA as the latter has defined induration.
 Repeat gas injection of OPA was partially investigated in the laboratory as part of the GT test programme (Cuss et al. 2022).
-The first gas injection event occurred at a stress state close to the confining pressure.
+In the first laboratory test, the first gas injection event occurred at a stress state close to the confining pressure.
 Increasing confining pressure resulted in a secondary peak gas pressure also close to confining pressure.
 In both stages of the experiment, gas peak pressure occurred close to the minimum principal stress and no weakening of the OPA was seen.
 Therefore, taking all these experimental observations into account, the reduction in gas peak pressure was not expected and not indicative of weakening of the OPA by dilatant pathway formation and propagation.